sqrldev/SSP-API-Linux/README.md

 See https://www.grc.com/sqrl/sspapi.htm for further details.

-This is an implementation of the SSP API for Linux written in pure C.
+This is an implementation of the SSP API for Linux written in C.

 ## Installation